MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/02-help-system.md

 PowerShell commands have both verbs and nouns.

 Found something wrong with a help topic?
-The good news is the help topics for PowerShell have been open-sourced and available in the [PowerShell-Docs][] repository on GitHub.
+The good news is the help topics for PowerShell have been open-sourced and available in the [PowerShell-Docs][PowerShell-Docs] repository on GitHub.
 Pay it forward by not only fixing the incorrect information for yourself, but everyone else as well.
 Simply fork the PowerShell documentation repository on GitHub, update the help topic, and submit a pull request.
 Once the pull request is accepted, the corrected documentation is available for everyone.